stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: Challenges and Key Directions

 \section{Challenges and Key Directions}

 This section first summarizes the current state of the prototype and then discusses major challenges and long-term directions.

 \header{Prototype Status:} The current prototype establishes stratum's core architecture, including an initial logical optimizer with metadata collection and basic rewrites.
 The Rust backend provides a limited set of execution kernels sufficient to validate key design choices.
-At present, stratum supports only in-memory operators and relies on heuristics for operator selection and parallelization planning (via a simple breadth-first traversal).
-Finally, we employ a greedy caching strategy that materializes expensive preprocessing operators for reuse across iterations.
+At present, stratum supports only in-memory operators and relies on heuristics for operator selection and parallelization planning.
+Finally, we employ a greedy caching strategy that materializes expensive preprocessing operators for reuse.
 These initial implementations serve as placeholders for more principled cost-based and adaptive strategies, which are under active development.

 \header{Open Challenges:} While our early prototype shows promising results, several open challenges remain.
-(1) \emph{Cost Estimates:} Operator selection and runtime optimizations require decent memory and compute estimates, which are difficult to obtain as Pandas and scikit-learn methods often materialize hidden intermediates that inflate peak memory usage.
-We are exploring sampling-based cost estimation~\cite{DuboutF11} and adaptive planning: early pipelines use conservative heuristics, while later iterations are optimized based on observed execution costs.
-(2) \emph{Cross-library Boundaries:} Heterogeneous pipelines introduce boundary crossings that add overhead and limit optimizations across stages.
-We investigate zero-copy data movement (PyArrow and NumPy array borrowing in Rust) and operator fusion of Rust kernels.
-(3) \emph{UDFs:} Custom components and specialized libraries are often wrapped as UDFs in DataOps, resulting in black-box operators that hide semantic information and restrict optimization.
-We are exploring structured UDF interfaces.
+(1) \emph{Cost Estimates:} Operator selection and runtime optimizations require decent memory and compute estimates, which are difficult to obtain as Pandas and scikit-learn methods often materialize hidden intermediates that inflate memory usage.
+We are exploring sampling-based cost estimation~\cite{DuboutF11} and adaptive planning.
+(2) \emph{Cross-library Optimizations:} Heterogeneous pipelines combine operators from diverse libraries (e.g., Pandas, NumPy, PyTorch) with widely different execution granularities, from lightweight dataframe transformations to expensive trainings.
+These boundaries restrict cross-library fusion and complicate scheduling and inter-operator parallelism.
+We address this by increasingly relying on homogeneous Rust-based operators, which enable more effective fusion, scheduling, and parallelization.
+(3) \emph{UDFs:} Custom pipelines components and specialized libraries are often wrapped as UDFs, creating black-box operators that hide semantic information.
+We are exploring profiling on sampled inputs to estimate costs and adaptive optimizations based on observed costs.
+For common map-style functions, output dimensions are often preserved, enabling accurate memory estimation.
 (4) \emph{DNN Workloads:} Supporting DNN and agentic kernel generation requires deeper CUDA and PyTorch integration~\cite{Ouyang0AZHRM25, xu2026vibetensorsoftwaredeeplearning}.
 We are exploring skorch~\cite{skorch} as well as Rust bindings to PyTorch (e.g., \texttt{tch-rs}) to enable fine-grained optimizations such as quantization, weight pruning, input data pipeline reuse, and pipeline parallelism.